Research

 IndiVisible: African-Native American Lives in the Americas : Current Smithsonian Traveling Banner Exhibit.
 2009- 2016.

-Understandings of Self (e.g., Garifuna and Muskogee Creek Association).
+Understandings of Afro-Native Selves and Self-Determination (e.g., Garifuna and Muskogee Creek Association).
 Fieldwork in Southern California, 2008.
 Funded by the Smithsonian’s National Museum of the American Indian and National Museum of African American History and Culture and conducted for the creation of the Smithsonian’s traveling banner exhibit “Indivisible: African-Native American Lives in the Americas”, this was a comparative study of how race, racism, and racial admixture affects individual and collective understandings of self in people of blended cultural and/or racial African and Native American ancestry.

 Intracultural Variation and Choctaw Understandings of Self.
 Dissertation fieldwork in Southeastern Oklahoma and Northeastern Texas, 2000-2002.
 Comparative study of how race and racial admixture affect individual and collective Choctaw understandings of self.